TradeZero Rating:

 Recommendations

-Individual Retirement Accounts: Schwab is a good choice for an IRA.
+Individual Retirement Accounts: Schwab is a good place to open an IRA.

-Small Accounts: With a $2,500 minimum, we don’t suggest TradeZero for small investors.
-Webull has no minimum.
+Small Accounts: With a $2,500 minimum to start trading, we can’t endorse TradeZero.
+Webull has no such minimum.

-Long-Term Investors and Retirement Savers: Fidelity has many retirement account options and resources.
+Long-Term Investors and Retirement Savers: Fidelity has lots of tax-deferred accounts, and many resources for retirement planning.

 TradeZero Review Recap